rgargi/python-practice/app01/app_todo/app_todo.md

 ## Issues

-- disable add button while editing list x Edit button errors out when no item from list is selected (used try/except) x double clicking on the task entry removes all other words (solved by exportselection) x double clicking on the task entry focuses on entry box (solved by exportselection)
-- add scroll bar
+x disable add button while editing list x Edit button errors out when no item from list is selected (used try/except) x double clicking on the task entry removes all other words (solved by exportselection) x double clicking on the task entry focuses on entry box (solved by exportselection) x add scroll bar

 ## References